Open-ShaoXia/OnePlusOxygenOSBACKChina/README.md

-## OnePlus Oxygen OS BACK China 氧OS国内扩展包
+## OnePlus Oxygen OS Expand In China 氧OS国内扩展包

 The weather app of OxygenOS is provided by the AccuWeather.
 But in fact, the domestic app is more appropriate for our daily use and it can’t be denied that OnePlus Weather is pure and adless, which is a good choice to consider.